8 Pros and Cons of Buying a Home in a Gated Community

 Should I buy a home located in a gated community?
-This is a question many home buyer’s ask themselves or their Realtor when they start their home search.
-While purchasing a home in a gated community might be the right decision for some home buyer’s it may be the wrong decision for others.
+This is one of the most popular questions homebuyers ask themselves or their Realtor when they start their home search.
+There are many pros and cons of gated communities.
+It might be the right decision for some home buyers and could be the wrong decision for others.

-What are the Pros of living in a gated community?
+What are the Pros of Living in a Gated Community?

 Gated communities offer limited traffic since the only people allowed through the gates will be residents and guests of residents.
 Driver’s speeding within the community is not very common since they reside in the neighborhood too and want to keep it safe for all residents especially children playing outside.

 Rules and Restrictions